How to Install Eclipse on Ubuntu [10 Easy Steps]

 starting installation process for eclipse

-1. An agreement page will appear, press on Accept Now button to start the installation.
+1. An agreement page will appear, press on the Accept Now button to install Eclipse Ubuntu.

 installation will begin